 Reset To Zero: I’d like to completely rely on my entrepreneurial income to survive and ignore all the capital that has been accumulated since college.
 If ramen is all I can afford, ramen is all I will eat!
 I don’t want to get comfortable living off my passive income streams (~$80,000 passive income in 2012) because I fear laziness will eventually take hold.
 Instead, it’s more fun to be a bootstrapping entrepreneur who doesn’t know whether he’ll be able to pay all his monthly bills.
 That way, I hope to keep the hunger going for as long as possible!

-Update: My passive income has grown thanks to renting out my old home and buying a new one.
-There’s work to be done maintaining unruly tenants, but hopefully things work out for the best.
-Here’s my passive income update for 2017 where I finally achieve my $200,000 passive income goal.
+Update: My passive income has grown thanks to reinvesting 80%+ of my online income into various passive income investments.
+Here’s my passive income update for 2018 where I finally achieve my $200,000 passive income goal.